 What are Fachhochschule Institutions?

-The term Fachhochschule is university of applied sciences to and their main coursework is more practical in nature.
+The term Fachhochschule is 'university of applied sciences' and their main coursework is more practical in nature.
 The courses are generally shorter and more students are enrolling in these Institutions.

 The academic year runs from October to July and is on the semester system.
 The German curriculum emphasizes independent study.
 Students are expected to do independent reading, prepare oral reports and papers and attend lectures and small group discussions.
 Student must complete a certain amount of coursework to sit for the exams.